m-essam-s/LMS/Documentation/README.md

-# Student Information System Documentation
+# Learning Management System Documentation

 ## 0x1.
 Component Diagram [`Malak Khaled`](https://github.com/Malak-Khaled)
 > Include a brief explanation of the component diagram, highlighting the major components of your system and how they interact.